kosolabs/koso/README.md

 The script is ran by a daily cron and logs are available at `koso-psql-backups/backups.log`.

-Backups are stored in GCP cloud storage bucket named `koso-psql-backups`.
-The bucket has soft deletion and object versioning configured, along with lifecycle rules to delete objects after 30 days.
+Backups are stored in a GCP cloud storage bucket named `koso-psql-backups`.
+The bucket has soft deletion and object versioning configured, along with lifecycle rules to auto-delete objects after 30 days.

 ### Restore